Latest Healthcare Jobs in Germany for Medical Professionals 2026

 Key Allied Health Roles

-• Physiotherapists: In this occupation, you aid young and old patients to heal from their accidents and operations.
+• Physiotherapists: In this occupation, you aid young and old patients in healing from accidents and surgeries

 Qualifications of Allied Health Students

-• Accredited diploma or certificate in your course
+• An accredited diploma or certificate in your course

 • Knowledge of the German language – required level B2